avkcode/container-tools/CONTRIBUTING.md

 Thanks for taking the time to contribute!

-This project builds minimal Debian/Alpine rootfs artifacts, adds optional security scanning, and includes testing/signing helpers.
+This project builds minimal Debian rootfs artifacts, adds optional security scanning, and includes testing/signing helpers.
 Please follow the guidelines below to keep contributions consistent, secure, and maintainable.

 ## Getting Started